Pre-eminent NZ poet, Sam Hunt, was born at Castor Bay in 1946.

 In 2009, Hunt collaborated with David Kilgour & Heavy8s, producing the album, ‘Falling Debris’.

-Earlier this year, again, he worked with DK&Heavy8s – this time, supplying both lyrics and lead vocal – on a forthcoming album, ‘The 9th’ – due out in 2015.
+Earlier this year, again, he worked with DK&Heavy8s – this time, supplying both lyrics and lead vocal – on an album, ‘The 9th’ – that was released in 2015.

 In 1986, Sam Hunt was awarded a QSM; in 2010, was made a Companion of the NZ Order of Merit (CNZM).
 He was further festooned in 2012 with the Prime Minister’s Poetry Award.
 All these honours were for “his services to poetry”.